DexenRoss/DexenRoss/README.md

 Taught R and Python courses at UNAM Cuernavaca.

-Introduction to R and Python for the Mexican Bioinformatics Network.
+Introduction to R and Python for the Red Mexicana de Bionformatica.

-Taught programming fundamentals at the Institute of Biotechnology, UNAM.
+Taught programming fundamentals at Insituto de Biotecnologia, UNAM.

 🌟 Featured Projects
-Web development for the University Unit of Massive Sequencing and Bioinformatics.
+Web development for Unidad Universitaria de Secuenciasión Masiva y Bioinformatica.

 Web Programming Seminar focused on modern design and responsive functionalities.